 Dr. Jeremy Lewis - International Presenter

-Jeremy has taught shoulder workshops internationally in over 35 countries.
-He has been invited to present the keynote and invited lectures at many international conferences (example below).
+Jeremy has taught shoulder workshops internationally in over 40 countries.
+He has been invited to present keynote and invited lectures at many international conferences.
 His main areas of research interest are rotator cuff related shoulder pain, frozen shoulder, injection therapy, exercise therapy and lateral elbow tendinopathy.
-In addition to his own research, he supervises PhD and MSc students.
-Jeremy is an associate editor for the Journal of Orthopaedic and Sports Physical Therapy (JOSPT).
-He was a co-editor and author of Grieve’s Modern Musculoskeletal Physiotherapy (4th ed).
+In addition to his own research he supervises PhD and MSc students.
+Jeremy is a special features editor for the Journal of Orthopaedic and Sports Physical Therapy (JOSPT).
+He was a co-editor and author for Grieve’s Modern Musculoskeletal Physiotherapy (4th ed).

 He has recently co-authored a paper entitled: Is it time to reframe how we care for people with non-traumatic musculoskeletal pain?
 Since publication in 2018 it has been downloaded 120K times, and it is available for free.

 Another recently published paper follows the previous publication and is also available for free.
 This paper is in the top 5% of all Altmetric research outputs.

 Jeremy's keynote address at IFOMPT 2016 is available here.